Jdh235/diffusers/README.md

 - `num_inference_steps` (int): Number of denoising steps (BDIA-DDIM is particularly effective at lower steps)

 Note: The `eta` parameter must always be set to 0 as BDIA-DDIM requires deterministic sampling to ensure exact diffusion inversion.

-## Comparison with Standard DDIM

-The BDIA technique offers several advantages over standard DDIM:
-- Better performance at lower timesteps
-- More accurate inversion of the diffusion process through deterministic sampling
-- Better preservation of image details
-- Theoretical guarantees for inversion accuracy

 ## Citation